 Basic principles of the SSPF Diversity Policy

 Diversity is consciously promoted within the bodies and committees of SSPF on the grounds that it has the effect of broadening the horizons of the Board, the Accountability Council and the Board of Supervisors and therefore brings improved management, improved accountability and improved internal supervision respectively.
+Diversity stimulates creativity, innovation and prevents tunnel vision.
 The Diversity Policy is therefore a core element in the composition of the bodies of SSPF.

-Therefore, in the appointment and subsequent recruitment of Board members, the Accountability Council and the Board of Supervisors of SSPF, diversity is taken into account in addition to the required expertise, competences and professional conduct, as described in the Pension Fund Code of Governance and the Dutch Labour Foundation, which entered into effect on January 1, 2014.
+Therefore, in the appointment and subsequent recruitment of Board members, the Accountability Council and the Board of Supervisors of SSPF, diversity is taken into account in addition to the required expertise, competences and professional conduct, as described in the Pension Fund Code of Governance.

 For the composition and succession of the Board and the Accountability Council every endeavour is made to: